Alexander & Baldwin (NYSE:ALEX) Issues FY 2022 Earnings Guidance

 Alexander & Baldwin (NYSE:ALEX – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $1.01-$1.07 for the period.
 The company issued revenue guidance of -.

-Several brokerages have issued reports on ALEX.
-Zacks Investment Research lowered Alexander & Baldwin from a buy rating to a hold rating in a research note on Wednesday, April 27th.
-StockNews.com assumed coverage on Alexander & Baldwin in a research note on Thursday, March 31st.
-They issued a hold rating for the company.
+A number of brokerages have recently weighed in on ALEX.
+Zacks Investment Research downgraded Alexander & Baldwin from a buy rating to a hold rating in a report on Wednesday, April 27th.
+StockNews.com began coverage on Alexander & Baldwin in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.

 The company also recently declared a quarterly dividend, which will be paid on Wednesday, July 6th.
 Shareholders of record on Friday, June 17th will be issued a $0.20 dividend.
-This represents a $0.80 dividend on an annualized basis and a yield of 3.83%.
-The ex-dividend date is Thursday, June 16th.
-This is a positive change from Alexander & Baldwin’s previous quarterly dividend of $0.19.
-Alexander & Baldwin’s dividend payout ratio (DPR) is 155.10%.
+This is a boost from Alexander & Baldwin’s previous quarterly dividend of $0.19.
+The ex-dividend date of this dividend is Thursday, June 16th.
+This represents a $0.80 annualized dividend and a yield of 3.96%.
+Alexander & Baldwin’s dividend payout ratio is 155.10%.

-Large investors have recently made changes to their positions in the stock.
-NEXT Financial Group Inc boosted its holdings in Alexander & Baldwin by 36.5% in the fourth quarter.
+Institutional investors have recently bought and sold shares of the business.
+NEXT Financial Group Inc raised its holdings in Alexander & Baldwin by 36.5% in the 4th quarter.
 NEXT Financial Group Inc now owns 1,763 shares of the financial services provider’s stock valued at $44,000 after acquiring an additional 471 shares in the last quarter.
-Squarepoint Ops LLC bought a new stake in shares of Alexander & Baldwin during the 4th quarter valued at about $243,000.
-Oliver Luxxe Assets LLC raised its stake in Alexander & Baldwin by 4.6% in the fourth quarter.
-Oliver Luxxe Assets LLC now owns 14,414 shares of the financial services provider’s stock worth $362,000 after buying an additional 635 shares in the last quarter.
-Allianz Asset Management GmbH raised its stake in Alexander & Baldwin by 20.5% in the first quarter.
-Allianz Asset Management GmbH now owns 20,829 shares of the financial services provider’s stock worth $483,000 after buying an additional 3,548 shares in the last quarter.
-Finally, LPL Financial LLC lifted its holdings in Alexander & Baldwin by 22.3% in the third quarter.
-LPL Financial LLC now owns 24,460 shares of the financial services provider’s stock worth $573,000 after buying an additional 4,455 shares during the period.
-Institutional investors own 87.23% of the company’s stock.
+Squarepoint Ops LLC bought a new stake in shares of Alexander & Baldwin in the 4th quarter valued at approximately $243,000.
+Jane Street Group LLC bought a new stake in shares of Alexander & Baldwin in the 1st quarter valued at approximately $231,000.
+Keeley Teton Advisors LLC grew its stake in shares of Alexander & Baldwin by 15.0% in the 1st quarter.
+Keeley Teton Advisors LLC now owns 11,500 shares of the financial services provider’s stock valued at $267,000 after purchasing an additional 1,500 shares during the period.
+Finally, Meiji Yasuda Asset Management Co Ltd. bought a new stake in shares of Alexander & Baldwin in the 1st quarter valued at approximately $295,000.
+87.23% of the stock is owned by hedge funds and other institutional investors.

 Alexander & Baldwin, Inc ("A&B") is Hawai'i's premier commercial real estate company and the largest owner of grocery-anchored, neighborhood shopping centers in the state.
 A&B owns, operates and manages approximately 3.9 million square feet of commercial space in Hawai'i, including 22 retail centers, ten industrial assets and four office properties, as well as 154 acres of ground leases.